Quansight-Labs/quansight-labs-site/posts/2020/09/design-of-the-versioned-hdf5-library.markdown

 blobs.
 If the data is the same, the blobs will also be the same, and hence will not be written to twice, because they will already exist in the backend.

-At a high-level, this is how the git version control system works, for example ([this is a good talk](https://www.youtube.com/watch?v=lG90LZotrpo) on the internals of git).
+At a high level, this is how the git version control system works, for example ([this is a good talk](https://www.youtube.com/watch?v=lG90LZotrpo) on the internals of git).
 It is also how versioning constructs in some modern filesystems like APFS and Btrfs.

 ## Versioned HDF5 Implementation

 In Versioned HDF5, this idea is implemented using two key HDF5 primitives: chunks and virtual datasets.